I have

 relationship.

-you need to do is ridiculously simple, and yet emotionally difficult.
-You
+Nevertheless, what you need to do now is ridiculously simple, and yet emotionally

-must make the clear and bold decision to talk to your psychotherapist about
+difficult.
+You must make the clear and bold decision to talk to your current

-psychotherapist is competent, you will be led into an exploration of all
+psychotherapist is competent, the work will lead you into an exploration

-the reasons why you find it difficult to trust others, and through the growth
+of all the reasons why you find it difficult to trust others, and through

 communication you will discover how (a) to trust your own